ElementsProject/peerswap/docs/signetguide_cln.md

 ### Config (Enable Liquid)

-Peerswap will try to detect the `elementsd` cookie file at the default location.
+PeerSwap will try to detect the `elementsd` cookie file at the default location.
-If you use a different data fir for `elementsd` you need to add the connection options to the peerswap config file in order to enable liquid swaps.
+If you use a different data fir for `elementsd` you need to add the connection options to the PeerSwap config file in order to enable Liquid swaps.
 ```
 mkdir -p $HOME/.lightning/signet/peerswap
 touch $HOME/.lightning/signet/peerswap/peerswap.conf